Tomasgre/sdp-sp3-2022-repo-code/README.md

 ------

 + BridgeBetween — some sample code that illustrates how to access data from a (essentially) package private class.
-+ FT
 + FactoryReflection
-+ PT
 + SOLID — examples of the SOLID principles
-+ Session??  — materials from the relevant session.
++ Session-??  — materials from the relevant session.
 + anonymous
 + arrays
 + collections